In today’s article I want to embark on a journey about bio-politics, how it came to be and what it might hold for our future?

 I have written before about the differences between mechanical man and conscious man.
 Mechanical man just sets in with the routine and preps himself for the cyborg he or she can become, being the ultimate servant of his or hers governor.
 A more conscious man or woman does not settle in for the lures and temptations of the body to just survive.
 The mystery of the body is that the spine, for example, is not made to be fixed in a chair, but is made to dance, to jump and be unpredictable.
 So when I try to understand the topic of bio-politics we have to admit our own alienation from the mystery of the body and recognise the power we give to those that seek the govern-mentality of other man’s life.

-In the end, only individuals can master the mind and the body themselves, and it remains a question of who we want to be in the future dealing with the challenges that rise ahead of us now.
+In the end, only in-divi-duals can master the orchestra of ones expression for Life themselves, and it remains a question of who we want to be in the future dealing with the challenges that rise ahead of us now.

 Thanks for the read,